 The reason Polaris is so important is because the axis of Earth is pointed almost directly at it.
 During the course of the night, Polaris does not rise or set, but remains in very nearly the same spot above the northern horizon year-round while the other stars circle around it.

-So at any hour of the night, at any time of the year you can readily find Polaris and it is always found in a due northerly direction.
+So at any hour of the night, at any time of the year in the Northern Hemisphere, you can readily find Polaris and it is always found in a due northerly direction.
 If you were at the North Pole, the North Star would be directly overhead.

 That's true now, anyway.
 But Polaris won't always be the North Star.
 Read on.